-PRE-REQUISITE: Completion of all Phase Two classes or special permission from Registrar or currently a CPM/RM This course covers complications during the prenatal period.
+PREREQUISITE: Completion of all Phase Two classes or special permission from Registrar or currently a CPM/RM This course covers complications during the prenatal period.
 Students will prepare midwifery practice directive documents that guide management for complications during the prenatal period.
 Case studies are utilized to demonstrate the application of clinical judgment and management within the scope of care of the Certified Professional Midwife.

 MDWF 3030 Complications of Labor, Birth, and Immediate Postpartum, 3.5 cr.
-(3 academic credits/.5 clinical credits) PRE-REQUISITE: Completion of all Phase Two classes or
+(3 academic credits/.5 clinical credits)

-PRE-REQUISITE: Completion of all Phase Two classes or currently a CPM/RM
+PREREQUISITE: Completion of all Phase Two classes or currently a CPM/RM